 Many of the most significant advances in artificial intelligence have their origin in a university context.
 Given the technical nature of AI, this tendency is most likely to go on in the future.
 The term AI itself was coined at a workshop at Dartmouth College in 1956, organized by the computer scientist John McCarthy who later became a professor at Stanford.

 But AI is today used as a general term, that refers to any kind of AI system.
-Because there is a big difference between different kinds of AI, as the previous section covered, and the robot vacuum cleaner "Roomba" is a great example of that.
-The Roomba represents the kind of AI which many users want.
-The Roomba was designed by rationalist thinking to do the job on its own, rather than by empiricist thinking that would give users greater sense of control.
-But more complex kinds of AI, shows the potential AI has to change our everyday lives.
+There is a big difference between different kinds of AI, as the previous section covered, and the robot vacuum cleaner "Roomba" is a great example of that.
+The Roomba represents the kind of AI that many users want.
+The Roomba was designed by rationalist thinking to do the job on its own, rather than by empiricist thinking that would give users a greater sense of control.
+But more complex kinds of AI, show the potential AI has to change our everyday lives.
 Particularly human-centered AI, which we explore below.

 The combination of human-inspired AI and robotics is also where we can get a first glimpse into the world of humanized AI.
 In 1964, Joseph Weizenbaum from MIT created the first natural language processing computer program called ELIZA.
 The idea was to generate a program that can pass the Turing test: If a person cannot distinguish whether he/she is talking to a human or a machine, the machine exhibits intelligent behavior (Turing, 1950).
 Today ELIZA has evolved into Sophia, an AI-inspired robot developed by David Hanson that is so convincing Saudi Arabia granted it citizenship in 2017 (Kaplan and Haenlein, 2019).